-In February 2013, the FASB issued new guidance which requires disclosure of information about significant reclassification adjustments from accumulated other comprehensive income in a single note or on the face of the financial statements.
+In February 2013, the FASB issued new guidance which requires disclosure of changes in accumulated other comprehensive income balances by component and significant reclassification adjustments from accumulated other comprehensive income in a single note or on the face of the financial statements.
 This guidance became effective January 1, 2013.
 The adoption of this standard, which is related to disclosure only, did not have an impact on our results of operations or financial position.